-Colleen Kilbride is a staff attorney with NIJC’s Immigrant Children’s Protection Project.
+Colleen Kilbride is a senior attorney with NIJC's Family Integrity Project.
+Previously, she was a staff attorney with NIJC’s Immigrant Children’s Protection Project.
 Prior to joining NIJC, Colleen was a paralegal at Catholic Charities Legal Services to Immigrants in Milwaukee, where she worked with victims of domestic violence on U visa and VAWA cases.
 She also worked at Diocesan Migrant Refugee Services in El Paso as a family-based immigration paralegal handling extreme hardship waiver cases and served as an ESL and citizenship instructor.
 Colleen graduated magna cum laude from Augustana College with a B.A. in Spanish.
 She received her J.D. with pro bono honors from Georgetown University Law Center and is licensed to practice law in Illinois.

-Lisa Koop, associate director of legal services, directs NIJC's asylum project, handles federal litigation, and provides representation and supervision in deportation defense matters.
+Lisa Koop is NIJC's National Director of Legal Services.
+She directs NIJC's asylum project, handles federal litigation, and provides representation and supervision in deportation defense matters.
 Lisa specializes in litigation, policy, and direct services advocacy on behalf of immigrant survivors of gender-based violence.
 Lisa heads NIJC’s Indiana office and is an adjunct professor at Notre Dame Law School.
 Lisa graduated magna cum laude from Indiana University McKinney School of Law in 2004.

-Tania Linares Garcia is a staff attorney with NIJC’s Federal Litigation Project and LGBT Immigrant Rights Initiative.
+Tania Linares Garcia is a senior attorney with NIJC’s Federal Litigation Project and LGBT Immigrant Rights Initiative.
 Prior to joining NIJC, Tania served as a staff attorney at the Northwest Immigrant Rights Project in Granger, Washington.
-She earned her J.D., magna cum laude, from Southern Illinois University.
+They earned their J.D., magna cum laude, from Southern Illinois University.
 While in law school, Tania interned with the ACLU’s Immigrant Rights Project, the Illinois Innocence Project, and NIJC’s LGBT Immigrant Rights Initiative.

-Ruben Loyo is a senior litigation attorney with NIJC's Federal Litigation Project.
-Ruben was previously a clinical teaching fellow at Yale Law School, where he worked with students in the Worker and Immigrant Rights Advocacy Clinic and Immigration Legal Services Clinic.
+Ruben Loyo is the Associate Director of the NIJC Detention Project.
+He was formerly a senior litigation attorney with NIJC's Federal Litigation Project, and a clinical teaching fellow at Yale Law School, where he worked with students in the Worker and Immigrant Rights Advocacy Clinic and Immigration Legal Services Clinic.
 From 2012 to 2016, he was a staff attorney at the Brooklyn Defender Services in New York City, where he defended clients from deportation and detention as part of the New York Immigrant Family Unity Project (NYIFUP), the nation’s first universal representation program for detained immigrants facing deportation.
 Ruben previously clerked for the Honorable Solomon Oliver, Jr. of the U.S. District Court for the Northern District of Ohio.
 He is a graduate of NYU School of Law and Georgetown University, and is licensed in New York and New Jersey.

 Mary Meg McCarthy is the executive director of Heartland Alliance’s National Immigrant Justice Center (NIJC), one of the nation’s leading immigrant and human rights advocacy organizations.
 Under Mary Meg’s leadership, NIJC has become a leading immigrant and human rights advocacy organization, contributing to national and international analysis, debate and reform of immigration law, policy, and practices.
 She has built a network of 1,500 pro bono attorneys who are essential to providing legal services to thousands of individuals each year.
 An expert in immigration law, Mary Meg has testified before Congress and is quoted often in major news outlets such as MSNBC, The New York Times, and the Chicago Tribune.
 Prior to joining NIJC, she practiced civil litigation and was an NIJC pro bono attorney.
 Earlier in her career she worked in local communities in Chile to help safeguard the rights of individuals under a dictatorship.
 Mary Meg has been honored with several awards including: American Constitution Society Chicago Lawyer Chapter Ruth Goldman Award (July 2015), Chicago Inn of Court 2015 Don Hubert Public Service Award, Pax Christi 2013 Teacher of Peace Award, and the Damen Award from Loyola University (June 2015).